Skip to main content

 5. Safari

-Pain in the back of the hand - Hand pain
+Pain in the back of your hand - Hand pain

 There are many causes of pain in the back of your hand.
 You can often ease the pain yourself.
 But contact your GP if the pain does not improve.